Lloyds Banking Group Advances Share Buyback Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Lloyds Banking Group PLC announced the purchase of over 11.5 million of its ordinary shares as part of its ongoing share buyback program.
-The shares were acquired at a volume-weighted average price of 76.0854 pence per share and will be canceled, reflecting the company’s strategy to enhance shareholder value and optimize its capital structure.
+Lloyds Banking Group PLC announced the purchase of 588,003 of its ordinary shares as part of its ongoing share buyback program.
+This transaction, executed through Morgan Stanley & Co.
+International plc, is part of a larger initiative to repurchase up to £1.7 billion of shares, with the intention of canceling them to enhance shareholder value.
+Since the program’s inception, Lloyds has repurchased over 1.7 billion shares, reflecting a significant commitment to returning capital to shareholders.

 Spark’s Take on GB:LLOY Stock